 New Zealand Inflation Rate Rises to 1.6% in Q2

 The CPI increased 1.6 percent in the second quarter of 2014, following a 1.5 percent rise in the previous period, mainly due to higher housing cost.

-Cigarette and tobacco prices increased 10.2 percent, reflecting an increase in excise duty in January.
-Petrol prices increased 2.8 percent for the year.
+Cigarette and tobacco prices increased 11.9 percent, influenced by an increase in excise duty in January 2014.